minhan666/trade-saga/README.md

 # `TradeSaga` 📜✨

-Welcome to `TradeSaga`, your personal, decentralized file vault built on the **Internet Computer**.
-This application is your own on-chain saga, allowing you to securely upload, store, and manage your digital files in a robust, unstoppable environment.

 `TradeSaga` leverages the power of the Internet Computer to provide a truly serverless file storage solution where you, and only you, control your data.

 -----